jonwestfall/uncle-jons-bank/README.md

 - Daily **compound interest**, with optional **bonus tiers** or promotions
 - Full ledger of transactions: amount, memo, date, creator, type, promo ID (optional)

+### 💰 Certificate Deposits
+Parents can offer time-locked certificates with a custom term and interest rate.
+Children can review these offers and choose to accept or reject them.
+Accepting debits the CD amount from the child’s balance and locks it until maturity.
+When the term ends the principal plus interest is automatically deposited.
+Admins may force a redemption early via `POST /cds/{cd_id}/redeem`; early redemptions return the principal and charge a 10% penalty.
+The `/tests/cd-issue` and `/tests/cd-redeem` endpoints help generate and redeem CDs for integration tests.

 ### 🔐 Permissions & Controls
 - Withdrawals are **requested** by the child, and **approved/denied** by guardians
 - Accounts can be **frozen** or have **limits**